mattbeckstrand/startup/README.md

 - Profile: Profile has two flexboxes one horizontal and one vertical for the top followers and listening history buttons and the other for the users reviews

 ## React P1 deliverable
+- I first followed the steps for the simon react p1 and deployed that to my server
-- For React P1 I went through and edited my structure just a bit and started using .jsx files.
+- I went through and edited my structure just a bit and started using .jsx files.
 I have been using Tailwind so for my css I didn't have to change much other than switchign the version I was using in my postcss.confic.js file and the input .css file.
 Other than that I switched the deploy file to deploy react instead of files.